canadiancreed/Family-Generator/README.md

-Redid project from scratch as ccomplexity was starting to get rrediculous, including a fatal getSpouse bug.
+This application will create a family tree from scratch